rcsmith92/sdai-ic-d3-semantic-html-elements-1/README.md

 ## ToDo list ✅
 **Attention**: When you complete a task, put an `x` in the middle of the brackets to mark it off your ToDo list.

-1. [ ] Choose which generative AI you would like to use.
+1. [ X ] Choose which generative AI you would like to use.
-2. [ ] Write a prompt using your prompt engineering skills asking the AI to refactor the HTML into semantic HTML for you.
+2. [ X ] Write a prompt using your prompt engineering skills asking the AI to refactor the HTML into semantic HTML for you.
-3. [ ] Copy the HTML document and paste it in the generative AI after your prompt.
+3. [ X ] Copy the HTML document and paste it in the generative AI after your prompt.
-4. [ ] Watch the AI work.
+4. [ X ] Watch the AI work.
-5. [ ] Note the changes that AI made to your document.
+5. [ X ] Note the changes that AI made to your document.
    1. What is different?
    2. What stayed the same?
    3. Did the AI give any explanations?
-6. [ ] Copy and paste the refactored code to your codespace and save it.
+6. [ X ] Copy and paste the refactored code to your codespace and save it.
 You will use it in the next activity.

 ---